jradlica/SpringData3-Hibernate6.1.5-OutOfMemoryError-for-join-fetches/README.md

       ```
       final List<R> list = resolveSelectQueryPlan().performList( executionContextToUse );
       ```
     all entities are loaded.
-Not only the entities from the first page.
+Not only the 5 entities on the first page.
 * For the regular joins: `curl 'localhost:8080/list-entities?joinType=regular&page=1&size=5' the problem is not occur.